Tell MN Legislators to Strengthen Community Control over Major Highway Projects

 To ensure that the voices of impacted communities are heard and that all options for the projects are fairly studied, we are advocating for the "Community Preferred Alternative Act."

-Furthermore, the new law would include a requirement that MnDOT must obtain a favorable vote from a project’s policy advisory committee before moving forward with selecting a preferred alternative and beginning construction.
+The Community Preferred Alternative Act would require that MnDOT obtain a favorable vote from a project’s PAC before moving forward with selecting a preferred alternative and beginning construction.
+This would ensure that impacted communities have a meaningful say over projects that have divided, demolished and polluted neighborhoods for decades.

 Sponsored by